 Here are some pictures we've taken at the many rat-removal and rat-proofing jobs we've done throughout Greater Atlanta Metropolitan Area.

-Rat hole in the garage door at a house in Duluth
+Rat hole in the living room of a house in Atlanta

 Failed DIY rat-exclusion job in Decatur, Georgia

-Rat entry in an Atlanta home through crawl vent
+Rat gnaw hole in the deck of an Atlanta home

-Roof rat entry gaps into a house in Marietta
+Roof rat gnawing damage to a house in Atlanta

 Rat gnaw hole in the trim of a house in Marietta